bryanso/JuliaOracleODBC/doc/JuliaOracleODBC.md

     $ORACLE_HOME/network/admin/tnsnames.ora

+You may simply "scp" that file and place it in the Instant Client network/admin directory.

-For example, I will create the following TNS entry for my database, using Oracle's EZ Connect format:
+For my example, I will simply create a new tnsnames.ora file instead of copying.
+Sometimes it's easier this way!
+The following is the TNS entry for my database, using Oracle's EZ Connect format.
+It is just one line:

     $ sudo vi /opt/oracle/instantclient_21_1/network/admin/tnsnames.ora
     PDB1 = orcl.local:1521/pdb1

+Make it readable by all:

     $ sudo chmod 644 /opt/oracle/instantclient_21_1/network/admin/tnsnames.ora